Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC: A case study of financial volatility models

 \subsection{Overview}

-Given the critical role played by volatility in asset pricing, portfolio management and the calculation of risk measures, a large segment of the empirical finance literature has been devoted to the construction and analysis of volatility models.
-Three decades of empirical studies have demonstrated that the \textit{constant} volatility feature of a geometric Brownian motion process for an asset price is inconsistent with both the observed time variation in return volatility and the non-Gaussian characteristics of empirical distributions of returns; see Bollerslev \textit{et al.} (1992) for a review.
-Empirical regularities documented in the option pricing literature, most notably implied volatility `smiles', are also viewed as evidence that asset prices deviate from the geometric Brownian motion assumption underlying the Black and Scholes (1973) option price; see Garcia \textit{et al}\emph{. }(2010) for a recent review.

-In response to these now well-established empirical findings, many alternative time-varying volatility models have been proposed, with continuous-time stochastic volatility (SV) models - often augmented by random jump processes - being particularly prominent of late.
-This focus on the latter form of models is due, in part, to the availability of (semi-) closed-form option prices, with variants of the `square root' SV model of Heston (1993) becoming the workhorse of the empirical option pricing literature.
-Given the challenging nature of the (non-central chi-squared) transitions in this model, Bayesian analyses of it have typically proceeded by invoking (Euler) discretizations for both the measurement and state processes and applying MCMC- or SMC-based techniques to that discretized model (e.g. Eraker, 2004, Forbes \textit{et al}., 2007, Broadie \textit{et al}., 2007, Johannes \textit{et al}., 2009).
-It has also featured in the indirect inference and efficient method of moments literatures, as a very consequence of the difficulty of evaluating the exact likelihood (e.g. Andersen, Benzoni and Lund, 2002, and Gallant and Tauchen, 2010).
-It is of interest, therefore, to assess the performance of the proposed ABC method in the context of this form of model, and this is the focus of Section \ref{SQ}.
+In response to {the} now well-established empirical {characteristics of asset return volatility (see, }Bollerslev \textit{et al.}, 1992, for a comprehensive review) many alternative time-varying volatility models have been proposed, with continuous-time stochastic volatility (SV) models - often augmented by random jump processes - being particularly prominent of late.
+This focus on the latter form of models is due, in part, to the availability of (semi-) closed-form option prices, with variants of the {SV model of Heston} (1993) becoming the workhorse of the empirical option pricing literature.
+Given the challenging nature of the (non-central chi-squared) transitions in this model, Bayesian analyses of it have typically proceeded by invoking{ Euler discretizations} for both the measurement and state processes and applying MCMC- or SMC-based techniques to that discretized model (e.g., Eraker, 2004; Johannes\textbf{\ }\textit{et al}., 2009).
+It has also featured in the indirect inference and efficient method of moments literatures, as a very consequence of the difficulty of evaluating the exact likelihood (e.g. Andersen \textit{et al}., 2002; Gallant and Tauchen, 2010).
+It is of interest, therefore, to {explore} the proposed ABC method in the context of this form of model, and this is the focus of Section \ref{SQ}.